rtrppl/orgrr/readme.md

 ### orgrr-find

 This will search the org-directory (and all its subdirectories) for a note.
-I use [Helm](https://github.com/emacs-helm/helm) for completion and this works smoothly.
-You can search for a combination of tags and title (or alias).
-A marked region is recognized to narrow search.
+The function should work with all [completing-read frameworks](https://www.emacswiki.org/emacs/CategoryCompletion).
+You can search for any combination of tags and title (or alias).
+A [marked region](https://www.gnu.org/software/emacs/manual/html_node/emacs/Mark.html) is recognized to narrow search.

 If the note does not exist, then a new one with the chosen title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 In other words, you should use orgrr-find and orgrr-insert to create new notes.